-Position: Distinguished Adjunct Assistant Professor, Music Production and Recording Technology
+Position: Distinguished Adjunct Assistant Professor, Music Production & Recording Technology, Film Studies

 Location: Vickers Communication Center